Public Swimming Pools and Water Play Places in Reno and Sparks

 Sparks Parks and Recreation operates three public swimming pools, two of which are outdoor pools that operate on a seasonal basis during the summer months.
 Pools in Sparks offer a full range of activities, including open swimming, swimming lessons, water fitness, aquacize, lifeguard training, adapted aquatics, and more.
 For more information, call (775) 353-2385.

 Alf Sorensen Community Center Pool - 1400 Baring Boulevard.
 Indoor heated pool is open year round.
 There is always something going on.
 The pool is available for birthday pool parties.
 In addition to the main pool, the facility offers a gym, tot pool, fitness center and meeting rooms.
 (775) 353-2385.

 Deer Park and Pool - Heated outdoor seasonal pool at 1700 Prater Way.
 The zero-depth entry pool is open during the summer months, but not every day.
-Check the Deer Park and Pool web page for dates and times, or call (775) 353-2385.
-On Almost Free Tuesdays, everyone can swim for just $2.
+For information, call (775) 353-2385.
+On $2 Tuesdays, everyone can swim for just $2.

 Swimming at Sparks Marina Park - 300 Howard Drive.
 The free swimming beach at Helms Lake in the park is open most days during the summer months.
 There are a few closed days and hours vary somewhat, so be sure to check the schedule or call (775) 353-2376.
 Other water activities are also available, including non-power boating, sailing, scuba diving, and fishing.
 There is a playground near the swimming beach, restrooms, free parking, and a concession stand.